How to Transfer Land Title in the Philippines 2023

 4 Steps on How to Transfer Land Title in the Philippines

-Requirements for Transfer of Land Title
+Transfer of Title Requirements Philippines

 - Make sure the deed indicates the unique Tax Identification Number (TIN) numbers of the parties involved.
-Important: the spelling of the names on the deed of conveyance, the name on the Bureau of Internal Revenue (BIR) TIN and on the identification documents should be the same; the signature on the deed of conveyance and on the IDs should be the same.
+Important: the spelling of the names on the deed of conveyance, the name on the Bureau of Internal Revenue (BIR) TIN, and on the identification documents should be the same; the signature on the deed of conveyance and on the IDs should be the same.

 - Why prepare 8 copies?
 Here’s the distribution breakdown: